Mgallimore88/osfl_cnn_recognizer/README.md

 This Python project develops a method to build and train a convolutional neural network to recognize the presence or absence of a single bird species in an audio recording.

-The finished model is made available to make predictions on local audio files.
+The trained model is made available to make predictions on local audio files.

 The project uses the [OpenSoundscape](http://opensoundscape.org/en/latest/index.html) library for audio preprocessing and model training.

 This project uses audio collected from locations across Canada, and tagged on [WildTrax](https://wildtrax.ca/) by human listeners.
 This project trained a model to detect the __Olive Sided flycatcher__, species code OSFL.